 Career Opportunities for Accounting Grads in South Carolina

-South Carolina serves as headquarters to hospitality and restaurant industry giants Extended Stay Hotels and Denny’s.
-These two corporations provide many jobs for the state’s accounting graduates.
+Graduates with accounting degrees in South Carolina may find many different opportunities to work within the state’s accounting industry after finishing their studies.
+South Carolina serves as headquarters to hospitality and restaurant industry giants like Extended Stay Hotels and Denny’s, which may provide jobs for the state’s accounting graduates.
 Other large companies like AgFirst and Bowater employ high numbers of accounting, finance, and tax experts.
 Accounting degree-holders often find their way into some of the top positions at these and other companies.
-There is plenty of demand for independent public accountants in the state as well.
+Graduates may also find opportunities to work in statewide or local accounting firms or even start their own.

 South Carolina Accounting Salary and Jobs by Metro Area

 |Metro Area||Accountants & Auditors Employed||Average Annual Salary||Augusta-Richmond County||1,260||$63,550|